iyapage/loomo/README.md

 # loomo
-learning and practicing a App based on Laravel Inertia Vue for CRM multitenant and notifications
+Learning and practicing a App based on Laravel Inertia Vue for CRM multitenant and notifications

 ## Installation